qppd/IoT-Smart-Fan/README.md

 ---

 ## ESP32 Firmware Features

-- **Automatic Fan Speed Control**: PID-based adjustment of fan speed according to temperature.
+- **Automatic Fan Speed Control**: PID-based adjustment of fan speed according to temperature, with configurable setpoint and PID parameters.
+- **TRIAC Phase Angle Control**: Software-based PWM/phase angle control of a TRIAC for universal motor fans, using zero-cross detection and precise timing (see `TRIACModule`).
-- **Temperature & Humidity Monitoring**: DHT22 sensor for environmental data.
+- **Temperature & Humidity Monitoring**: DHT22 sensor abstraction for environmental data.
-- **Current & Voltage Monitoring**: ACS712 and ZMPT101B sensors for power usage and safety.
+- **Current & Voltage Monitoring**: ACS712 and ZMPT101B sensors, with calibration and RMS calculation, for real-time power usage and safety monitoring.
-- **Buzzer Alerts**: Audible warning if temperature exceeds setpoint.
+- **Buzzer Alerts**: Audible warning if temperature exceeds setpoint (configurable, see `BUZZERConfig`).
-- **Firebase Integration**: Real-time upload of all sensor and control data.
+- **Firebase Integration**: Real-time upload of all sensor and control data, plus device logs, to Firebase Realtime Database.
-- **Wi-Fi Credentials Management**: User-friendly setup via WiFiManager captive portal.
+- **Wi-Fi Credentials Management**: User-friendly setup via WiFiManager captive portal (first boot AP mode).
-- **Modular Codebase**: Each hardware component and logic is encapsulated in its own module.
+- **Highly Modular Codebase**: Each hardware component and logic is encapsulated in its own C++ class/module for easy maintenance and extension.

 ---